galaxyproject/tools-iuc/tools/minfi/README.md

 2. 572364053 : One Illumina slide with 6 IDAT files (3 samples with red/green channel pairs)

-3. RGset.RData : RGChannelSet in RData format, containing Illumina slides 572364052 and 572364053,
-divided by phenotype (Case and Control).

-4. example.tar.gz : Sample archived and compressed file containing two dummy samples.
-This is to test if the galaxy upload feature unarchives files.

-5. bumps.csv : Differentially methylated regions as output.
+3. dmrs.csv : Differentially methylated regions as output.